 Between all the different types of insurance policies you may need to take out on your investment property, the monthly or yearly premiums you pay to your insurance companies could start to eat into your profit margins.
 That’s why it’s so important you learn how to shop for the best possible insurance rates.

-•Customize a policy: Your insurance policy may include coverage you don’t need, or you may want a higher deductible for some aspects of your coverage.
+Your insurance policy may include the coverage you don’t need, or you may want a higher deductible for some aspects of your coverage.
 Most insurance companies work with you to customize a plan that meets your specific needs as a property investor.
 Be sure to talk with your agent about ways to maintain excellent coverage while reducing your premium.

 Spending the time and money necessary to adequately insure your real estate asset helps you ensure your financial interests are protected, regardless of what the world may bring.
 While purchasing comprehensive insurance solutions for your investment property may be costly, it’s always better to have them on-hand, in case something catastrophic were to happen.